mine-cetinkaya-rundel/citizenstatistician/content/post/2020-05-31-preparing-to-teach-2020-what-did-we-learn.md

 Get to know the norms about both your university as a whole and your department in particular.
 What meetings are usually attended?
 What service roles do new professors usually take on?
 What type of visibility matters?

 Aim for harmony (as opposed to elusive "balance") between teaching, research, and service.
-Block out time in your calendar for each and don't let one bleed into the other.
+Block out time in your calendar for each and stay accountable to that time.

 Find peers and mentors within and outside your new department and institution to support you in your transition from student to peer.

 ### Teaching remotely - Mine Çetinkaya-Rundel

-There is a tradeoff between the benefit of building community synchronously and the potential unfairnes and inequitability of syncrhonicity.
+There is a tradeoff between the benefit of building community synchronously and the potential unfairness and inequitability of syncrhonicity.

 Be consistent and judicious in your choice of online tools.
 Just because a tool is free to use doesn't mean it is free to learn.